sproffer/search_with_OpenAI/README.md

    ```
 2. environment variables OPENAI_ORG_ID and OPENAI_API_KEY (with your OpenAI account) should be set up beforehand.
 3. the app has coded in [OpenAI rate limit](https://platform.openai.com/docs/guides/rate-limits/overview), based on ***pay-as-you-go*** plan.
-4. answers from OpenAI was set up to randomly include sarcastic tones, to lift my mood during long arduous language model analysis.
-5. it is *slow*, all Open API calls are sequential.
+4. it is *slow*, all Open API calls are sequential.
 I tried and failed to make parallel calls, regardless rate limit.
-For commercial use, there are several potentials to speed up response time.
 But even with current form, **it might still be faster than most people reading through 10 web pages**.